tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 initialised, it is launched and may then perform interactions with the surrounding material.
 This occurs again in a probabilistic manner.
-The packet propagation is followed until it escapes through the outer boundary of the computational domain at which point the packet contributes to the synthetic spectrum, the main product of a TARDIS calculation.
+The packet propagation is followed until it escapes through the outer boundary of the computational domain, at which point the packet contributes to the synthetic spectrum, the main product of a TARDIS calculation.
 The different spectral features are simply a combined product of the changes in the packet properties induced in the radiation-matter interactions.